 When breast implants are too close together, it is called symmastia, synmastia (or “uniboob.”)

-If an implant is not properly positioned behind the breast, the breast will look very odd.
+If a breast implant is not properly positioned behind the breast, the breast will look very odd.
 If it is too high, there will be an upper bulge and the nipple will tip down.
 If the implants are placed too low, the upper breast will be empty and the nipples will tip up.
 If they are placed too far out to the sides, cleavage will be absent and the nipples may tip inwards.

 Another technique is the “neosubpectoral pocket” or “neosubglandular pocket”.
 This is a new technique which Dr. Teitelbaum has written about and taught to other surgeons, and it is based upon using the body’s own tissues to close off the pocket.
-If there is an instance when tissue is weak, Dr. Teitelbaum can reinforce it with an acellular dermal matrix (ADM), such as Alloderm® or StratticeTM.
+If there is an instance when tissue is weak, Dr. Teitelbaum can reinforce it with an acellular dermal matrix (ADM), such as Alloderm® or Strattice.

 Live patient video: Before and after symmastia correction surgery

 Dr. Teitelbaum walks us through a patient's symmastia correction, from just before surgery through one day and one week after to demonstrate how this uncomfortable breast implant problem is corrected.

 For information about the cost of symmastia correction or breast implant revision in Los Angeles or to schedule a consultation, call board certified plastic surgeon Dr. Steven Teitelbaum at 310-315-1121 or click here to contact us by email.